You’ve been carrying questions that aren’t really about therapy. They’re about whether it will finally feel safe to trust yourself again.

 So now, even thinking about therapy leaves you feeling pulled in two directions.

 One part of you longs for relief.
 Another part quietly whispers, “Be careful.”
+Neither part is wrong.

-One is reaching toward healing.
 The other is trying to protect you.

 It was created to help you think through your questions with honesty and compassion.
 This is an opportunity for you to give yourself enough space to hear your own voice again.